 Let’s talk about Mental Health Awareness.
 Sounds pretty basic, right?
 Discussing mental health is something that has often not been part of normal social protocol.
-In fact, in previous generations discussing mental status, personal health and relationships was considered “taboo”.
-Over the past few decades, those former ideas of what is appropriate for discussion have faded and we have become a more connected society with social media, technology and hand held devices ruling our world.
-The discussion on mental health among young adults is still something that has a stigma attached to it, but with 1 in 5 people being effected by mental health concerns in the United State, mental health awareness is becoming increasingly more important.
+In fact, in previous generations discussing mental status, personal health, and relationships were considered “taboo”.
+Over the past few decades, those former ideas of what is appropriate for discussion have faded and we have become a more connected society with social media, technology, and handheld devices ruling our world.
+The discussion on mental health among young adults is still something that has a stigma attached to it, but with 1 in 5 people being affected by mental health concerns in the United State, mental health awareness is becoming increasingly more important.

 Prevalence of Mental Health Concerns in the United States

 As many as 6.1 million people in the US live with bipolar disorder, a major behavioral disorder that is associated with dramatic mood swings and major depressive episodes much like borderline personality disorder.
 A startling 16 million people in the US suffer from major depression.
-Many people are unfamiliar with symptoms like lack of motivation, low energy levels, loss of appetite and feelings of low self esteem that accompany major depression.
-That’s nearly 7% of the population suffering from those kind of feelings as a result of depression.
+Many people are unfamiliar with symptoms like lack of motivation, low energy levels, loss of appetite, and feelings of low self-esteem that accompany major depression.
+That’s nearly 7% of the population suffering from those kinds of feelings as a result of depression.
 American adults living with anxiety disorders tip the highest statistic at 42 million.
-That means that 18% of american adults experience constant worry, fear of the future, shakiness and racing heart rates.
+That means that 18% of American adults experience constant worry, fear of the future, shakiness, and racing heart rates.

 Stress as a Factor

 With those statistics in mind, it’s any wonder that the young adult generation nick-named “Millennials” are being called the “most stressed out” generation by articles in popular publications like Time Magazine.
 In this article, they state some startling statistics along with the mention that many young adults don’t address mental health.